Restfulbee37/MailTidy/Readme.md

 ## Getting Started:

-**To run this program you must have an instance of Llama with a contactable API running on your machine with something such as Ollama.**
+**To run this program you must have an instance of Llama with a contactable API running on your machine with something such as Ollama.
+For more information on this visit: https://ollama.com/ or https://openwebui.com/ **

 Running this: